UPPMAX/R-python-julia-matlab-HPC/docs/R/interactiveR.rst

-Because you will have to wait until the nodes are allocated, and because you cannot know when this happens, this is not usually a recommended way to run Python, but it is possible.
+Because you will have to wait until the nodes are allocated, and because you cannot know when this happens, this is not usually a recommended way to run R, but it is possible.

 .. warning::

-    (HPC2N) Do note that it is not *real* interactivity as you probably mean it, as you will have to run it as a Python script instead of by starting Python and giving commands inside it.
+    (HPC2N) Do note that it is not *real* interactivity as you probably mean it, as you will have to run it as a R script instead of by starting R and giving commands inside it.
 The reason for this is that you are not actually logged into the compute node and only sees the output of the commands you run.